deffi/svg_extrude/README.md

   * "Complete individual objects" cannot be used because the slicer will refuse to slice objects where the bounding boxes (expanded by the horizontal clearance) overlap, even if the objects are only a single layer high.
+  * PrusaSlicer insists on dropping all objects to the print surface.
+This means that the only way to print with multiple objects (first procedure) is to have the groups on the bed and the overlay (if any) as "part" of one of the group objects.
+Future workaround: anchor geometry.